gaehlerm/SoftwareEngineering/README.md

 ## Formatter

 Pretty much all companies have a fixed ruleset how code should be formatted.
 Some teams can debate for days about tiny details.
 If you start at a company let someone set up the formatter for you.
 But don’t start endless discussions about the formatting details.
 Having the formatter set up properly will save you some pain afterwards.
 If the formatter follows the wrong rule set you will have formatting changes in your merge requests.
 Which is absolutely terrible, because it’s hiding the real changes.
 The formatter may change thousands of lines in a single MR and you don’t care about it.
 Real code changes are short but you have to check them meticulously.
 Put both kind of changes into a single MR and you are done for.
+Making an MR becomes impossible.

-If you work with old code that was formatted with an out dated rule set you have to run the formatter and create an MR before you start writing code.
+If you work with old code that was formatted with an out dated ruleset, you have to run the formatter and create an MR before you start writing code.
 Or at least the formatting needs to be in a separate commit, though a separate, dedicated MR is to be preferred.
 If you change the formatting rule set, run the formatter on all code and create a dedicated MR.

 There are also some companies using custom formatting where every employee can use any formatting style he wants.
 Once he creates an MR, the official formatter runs on the code before merging it into master.